bonniebonnielee/DH150-BonnieLee/assignment07/README.md

 # DH150-assignment07-BonnieLee

-## High Fidelity Prototype
-High-fidelity prototypes look like live software to customers, meaning participants would be more likely to behave naturally during testing.
-You can dive deep into a single component (like flow, visuals, engagement, or navigation) during user testing.
-This allows you to get detailed feedback on certain elements of the design that would not be possible with pen and paper.

-## Description of Project
+## Overview

+### Project Description
-My project will support users by allowing them to order groceries.
-They will be able to do so online, without having to physically visit the grocery store.
+My project is a grocery shopping delivery app called Shoppr, which allows users to order groceries from a selection of different stores, without having to physically visit the store.

+### Purpose & Process
+The high-fidelity prototype was created by digitizing wireframes and wireflows that I handdrew, and incorporating feedback I received from testing the low-fidelity prototype.
+When creating the high-fidelity prototype, I applied graphic design principles to the wireframes, and added colours, interactive compontents, and interactivity to ensure a consistent and satisfying user experience.
+Since the high-fidelity prototype is interactive and visualizes the UI/UX aspects of my product, it will allow me to gain more detailed feedback and insight on certain parts of the design that aren't possible from the low-fidelity prototype.

+### Supported Tasks
+Here are a list of tasks that the high-fidelity prototype supports:
+* View list of stores
+* View shopping cart
+* Rebuy previous order
+* Product search
+* Add product to cart
+* Remove product from cart
+* Check Out

 ## Graphic Design

-Below are three distinctive screen designs that represent the user-interface design of my application with standard graphical components.
+Below are several distinctive screen designs that represent the user-interface design of my application with standard graphical components.

 <img src="./[Dh 150] Home.png" width="30%" height="30%"> <img src="./[DH 150] Search.png" width="30%" height="30%"> <img src="./[DH 150] Search Results.png" width="30%" height="30%">